merivale/victor/src/Theory/Long/README.md

 ## 1. Introduction

-By now, readers should be familiar with my theory of plain messages, and the basics of my theory of elaborations.
-The purpose of this layer is to expand the definition of the `PREORDAINED` and `REGULAR` elaborations, and to introduce a new `DISPLACED` elaboration, as follows:
+By now, readers should be familiar with my theory of plain messages (see [the README in the `src/Theory/Plain` directory](https://github.com/merivale/victor/tree/master/src/Theory/Plain)), and my theory of short elaborations (see [the README in the `src/Theory/Short directory`](https://github.com/merivale/victor/tree/master/src/Theory/Short)).
+The purpose of this layer is to introduce long elaborations, which are those elaborations that result in an additional verb or modal at the start of the predicate.
+This entails an expansion of the definitions of the `PREORDAINED` and `REGULAR` elaborations, and the introduction of a new `DISPLACED` elaboration, as follows:

 ```elm
 type Message